 If your religious beliefs prevent you from taking the contest on a Saturday, you may take

-the test after sundown,

-on December 2nd (we will have to ask for permission from the Contest
+the test after sundown the day before (we will have to ask for permission from the Contest

 Directors, but they generally grant such requests, if submitted in a timely fashion).
 You will

 8am on the day of the contest.

 back to top